 1. Extending the clinical revolution beyond the office

-Considering current trends, the state of the clinical side of healthcare could be unrecognisable by the end of the decade and 2023 will likely mark a tipping point in that clinical revolution.
+Considering current trends, the state of the clinical side of healthcare could be unrecognizable by the end of the decade and 2023 will likely mark a tipping point in that clinical revolution.
 Look for changes in how pharmacy, telehealth, and research are incorporated into the care ecosystem.

 Pharmacy roles continue to expand

 Globally, pharmacists played a critical role during the COVID-19 public health emergency, supporting patient education and ensuring the supply of non-routinely stocked medicines in hospitals.
-Pharmacy technicians also stepped into the spotlight, providing mass immunisation and gaining public visibility in medication dispensing and interventions, and in point-of-care testing and specimen collection.
+Pharmacy technicians also stepped into the spotlight, providing mass immunization and gaining public visibility in medication dispensing and interventions, and in point-of-care testing and specimen collection.
 Annie Lambert, PharmD, BCSCP, Clinical Program Manager expects to see this trend accelerate.
 “Pharmacists and pharmacy technicians are often the most accessible healthcare providers in their communities.
 Both roles will continue to see an evolution in their scope of practice to include direct patient care that will only increase in the year ahead.”

-This shift is colliding with the “retailification” of healthcare, as US-based pharmacies like CVS and Walgreens fuel consumerisation with pushes into the primary care and home health spaces.
+This shift is colliding with the “retailification” of healthcare, as players like CVS and Walgreens fuel consumerization with pushes into the primary care and home health spaces.
 But the result is the potential for more clinical fragmentation and a need to prevent emerging silos.
 Greg Samios, President & CEO of Clinical Effectiveness, sees this as an opportunity to build more order into the patient’s healthcare journey through technology.
 “Clinical decision tools capable of bridging the gaps between settings will be needed to eliminate care variability, better coordinate care, and ensure a single source of evidence-based information exists at every touchpoint.”

 This potential for change will be driven by regulations and restrictions that have largely been relaxed during the public health emergency.
 Expect this shift to continue as a new pharmacy practice model emerges.